rfong/sustenance/bread/flatbread.md

 # Instructions

-This tends to work best as at least a two-person endeavour.
-When making 36 flatbreads, I find it easiest with three people: one grillmaster managing two frying pans, and two people shaping the flatbreads.

 Mix the dry ingredients in one bowl.
 Then add the wet ingredients and mix/knead until the dough is cohesive and smooth.
 Let the dough rest for 30 minutes.

 ## Shaping